oetherington/glinka/README.md

    for glinka by cloning with `git clone --config core.autocrlf=false`.
 See [this issue](https://github.com/ziglang/zig/issues/9257) for more information.

+You will need the [Zig compiler](https://ziglang.org/download/) to build Glinka.
+Glinka is kept up-to-date with the HEAD of the Zig master branch.

 Create a debug build: `make`.